ademhoxha/mongodb-repository/README.md

 # mongodb-repository-wmf
 ___
-*A fine JavaScript module for using on the fly created repository based on mongoose and designed over the JavaScript promises API*.
+*A fine JavaScript module for using on the fly created repositories based on mongoose and designed over the JavaScript promises API*.

 You don’t have to write an implementation of the repository you have just to use an **on the fly generated one**.